xambaoms/lab/Network/aws-vpn-to-azurevpngw-ikev2-bgp/README.md

 # Azure Labs (Networking) - Hub-Spoke design - Azure VPN Gateway to AWS VPG with IKEv2 and BGP

 ## Introduction
-This lab will guide you how to build a IPSEC VPN tunnel w/IKEv2 between a AWS VPG and the Azure VPN gateway with BGP.
-Before you had to use just static route to establish site-to-site between Azure and AWS, now it is possible to use the BGP and APIPA address space.
+This lab will guide you on how to build an IPSEC VPN tunnel w/IKEv2 between an AWS VPG and the Azure VPN gateway with BGP.
+Before you had to use just a static route to establish site-to-site between Azure and AWS, now it is possible to use the BGP and APIPA address space.

- All Azure configs are done in Azure CLI and, you can change them as needed to match your environment.
+ All Azure configs are done in Azure CLI and AWS CLI and, you can change them as needed to match your environment.

  **References:**</br>
  [How to configure BGP on Azure VPN Gateways](https://docs.microsoft.com/en-us/azure/vpn-gateway/bgp-howto)